 Low-Power Idle States

 When the processor is idle, low-power idle states (C-states) are used to save power.
-More power savings actions are taken for numerically higher C-states.
+More power savings actions are taken for numerically higher C-states (deeper C-states).
 However, deeper C-states have longer exit and entry latencies.
-Resolution of C-states occurs at the thread, processor IA core, and processor package level.
+Resolution of C-states occur at the thread, processor IA core, and processor package level.

-While individual threads can request low-power C-states, power saving actions only take place once the processor IA core C-state is resolved. processor IA core C-states are automatically resolved by the processor.
-For thread and processor IA core C-states, a transition to and from C0 state is required before entering any other C-state.
+Processor IA core C-states are automatically resolved by the processor.
+A transition to and from C0 state is required before entering any other C-state.